anniyaa/rsschool-cv/cv.md

-its a started file
+##this is a starting file
-soon there will be something interesting
+#soon there will be something interesting